 There are 6 comments for Art in a hospital by Wayne Wright

-the progression on an oil painting by artist
+the progression on an oil painting

 You may be interested to know that artists from every state in the USA, every province in Canada, and at least 115 countries worldwide have visited these pages since January 1, 2013.